Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Methods

 for our thermochemical equilibrium modelling (Section~\ref{sec:methods_planet}).
 The solar photosphere is $Z_\odot=0.0314$, corresponding to $\log_{10} Z_a=-1.9$ in the nomenclature of our model parameters.

-We adopt a conservative, fixed parametrisation, for sulfur and nitrogen abundances to avoid further expansion of our parameter space.
-Earth is overall depleted in volatile elements compared to the Sun's photosphere, relative to rock-forming elements \citep{wang_volatility_2019, sossi_review_2025}.
-However, the metallicity ratios between Earth's volatile elements (i.e., C/H, O/H, S/H, and N/H) are \textit{enhanced} compared to their equivalent ratios in the solar photosphere.
-Thus, it is reasonable to consider Solar-like metallicities as conservative lower bounds on the C-O-S-N abundances expected within planetary atmospheres in general, and that entirely neglecting S and N from our chemical calculations would be unrepresentative of any real atmosphere.
-Similarly, recent inferences of sulfur within exoplanetary atmospheres provide evidence for metal-enhanced exoplanetary atmospheres \citep{nicholls_escape_2025, gressier_hints_2024, tsai_photochemically_2023, belloarufe_evidence_2025, fu_hydrogen_2024}.
-As a safe lower-bound estimate on potential S and N atmospheric abundances, here we adopt solar photosphere values of $x_S=7.12$ and $x_N=7.83$ \citep{asplund_chemical_2009}.
+Equations~\ref{eq:Za}~and~\ref{eq:yCO} enable the exploration of total atmospheric metallicity and C/O ratio as independent parameter axes which vary the atmospheric abundances of CHO elements.
+However, other volatile elements are expected to be present within planetary atmospheres \citep{sossi_review_2025, krijt_chemical_2023} and spectroscopic JWST observations have inferred the presence of sulfur-species within sub-Neptunes and hot-Jupiters \citep{tsai_photochemically_2023,fu_hydrogen_2024,gressier_hints_2024, belloarufe_evidence_2025, nicholls_escape_2025, dai_photochemic_2026}.
+Entirely neglecting S and N from our chemical calculations would be unrepresentative of real atmospheres, although we build upon prior planet-structure simulations by considering how $Z_a$, C/O, temperature, and pressure physically determine the CHO speciation.
+We therefore strive to incorporate S and N species into our modelling -- while limiting our parameter space and scope -- by considering conservative lower bounds on atmospheric S and N abundances.
+The Earth is depleted in volatile elements compared to the Sun's photosphere, relative to rock-forming elements \citep{wang_volatility_2019, sossi_review_2025}, but the metallicities of Earth's volatile elements (e.g., C/H, S/H) are \textit{enhanced} compared to their equivalent in the Solar photosphere ratios \citep{hirschmann_constraints_2016}.
+Solar-like metallicities can be adopted as conservative lower-estimates on the S and N abundances expected within exoplanetary atmospheres.
+So, here we adopt solar photosphere values of $x_S=7.12$ and $x_N=7.83$ for our thermochemical calculations \citep{asplund_chemical_2009}.
 These are held constant self-consistently with the parameters $Z_a$ and C/O, via Equation \ref{eq:yCO}.